thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 \repo.listing{lst:EAwithCrossover}{An excerpt of the implementation of the Evolutionary Algorithm algorithm **with** crossover.}{java}{src/main/java/aitoa/algorithms/EA.java}{}{relevant,withcrossover}

-This algorithm, implemented in [@lst:EAwithCrossover] only differs from the variant in [@sec:evolutionaryAlgorithmWithoutRecombinationAlgo] by choosing whether to use the unary or binary operator to sample new points from the search space (*steps&nbsp;A*, *B*, and&nbsp;*C*).
+This algorithm, implemented in [@lst:EAwithCrossover] only differs from the variant in [@sec:evolutionaryAlgorithmWithoutRecombinationAlgo] by choosing whether to use the unary or binary operator to sample new points from the search space (*steps&nbsp;4g.iii.A*, *B*, and&nbsp;*C*).
 If&nbsp;$cr$ is the probability to apply the binary operator and we draw a random number&nbsp;$c$ which is uniformly distributed in&nbsp;$[0,1)$, then the probability that $c<cr$ is exactly&nbsp;$cr$ (see *point&nbsp;iii*).

 #### The Right Setup {#sec:eaCrSetup}